thefrontside/oss-wumbo/weekly-emails/september-2016/september-12th-september-16th.md

 ## Microstates

 [Microstates][1] is a library for expressing "pure" reusable state machines.
-Each state is immutable, transition is a function with no side-effects.
+Each state is immutable.
+Each transition is a function with no side-effects.

 This week, Taras, the Ember Sherpa and I will be pairing to lay the